 Vaccination services

 Over 70% of all respondents across the strategies found it easy to travel from their household to the vaccination point (Figure 5).
-Almost all respondents in the areas with continuous vaccination delivery said the number of staff at the central point was sufficient.
-On the contrary ~25% of the respondents in the pulse strategy considered the number to be insufficient.
-Similarly, over 94% of respondents in the continuous method said there was sufficient vaccination equipment at the vaccination point, whilst only 84% reported this in the pulse strategy.
+Almost all respondents in the areas with DCV delivery said the number of staff at the central point was sufficient.
+On the contrary ~25% of the respondents in the CPV strategy considered the number to be insufficient.
+Similarly, over 94% of respondents in the DCV method said there was sufficient vaccination equipment at the vaccination point, whilst only 84% reported this in the CPV strategy.
 The proportion of respondents who were aware of the presence of the RC in their ward was lower in areas vaccinated at Sub-village-level (67%) compared to Village-level (83%).
 More than 85% of people who were aware of the RC knew how to contact them if they needed the service.
-About half of the respondents in Discretionary decentralized vaccination arm knew there was a OHC in their village, whilst the majority of respondents (> 80%) in the other decentralized continuous vaccination strategies were aware of the presence of the OHC and > 90% of them knew how to contact the OHC.
+About half of the respondents in DC strategy knew there was a OHC in their village, whilst the majority of respondents (> 80%) in the other DCV strategies were aware of the presence of the OHC and > 90% of them knew how to contact the OHC.
 Overall villagers were satisfied (> 84%) with the services they received from the RC and OHC (Table 3).

 Reasons for not vaccinating dogs

 There was a significant difference between vaccination strategies in the reason reported by respondents for not vaccinating their dogs.
-In those areas under the centralized pulsed vaccination approach 22% of respondents cited lack of awareness about the campaign as the main reason for not vaccinating their dogs, whereas only 7% of the respondents in the decentralized continuous vaccination sub-strategies indicated lack of information regarding the vaccination campaign as the reason for not vaccinating dogs.
+In those areas under the CPV approach 22% of respondents cited lack of awareness about the campaign as the main reason for not vaccinating their dogs, whereas only 7% of the respondents in the DCV sub-strategies indicated lack of information regarding the vaccination campaign as the reason for not vaccinating dogs (Table 4).

-The vast majority of respondents with unvaccinated dogs in the areas under the decentralized vaccination approach reported that their dogs were not vaccinated because they were acquired or born after the campaign was conducted (41.51%, Table 4).
+The vast majority of respondents with unvaccinated dogs in the areas under the DCV approach reported that their dogs were not vaccinated because they were acquired or born after the campaign was conducted (41.51%, Table 4).
 Although the continuous vaccination was supposed to be available throughout the year, the results suggest that there were fewer vaccination campaigns conducted than originally planned in the implementation manual.
 In both approaches, distance to the central point clinic was rarely mentioned as a reason for not vaccinating the dogs (0.51% and 0.26% in the pulse and continuous strategies respectively).
 Similarly, dogs running away comprised a large proportion of dogs that were not vaccinated in both approaches.

 Table 4.
 Reasons for not vaccinating dogs under pulse and continuous vaccination strategies.